-It’s true that you can indeed get paid without a formal invoice.
+It’s true that you can indeed get paid without an online invoice generator.
 You can have a verbal contract, some terms agreed to in an email, etc. While that’s fine when it works, the problem is that it’s unsustainable, especially for the self-employed.
 Without invoicing, you might come across:

 - Flippant (i.e. not that interested in actually getting paid)

 Plus, without writing up invoices for work done, it can be easy to let smaller projects slip through the cracks and end up unpaid.
 All that being said, let’s delve into how to create an invoice.
 (Pssst … keep reading – we’ve got templates for you, too!)

 If you haven’t heard the term before, an invoice is simply a formal request for payment, sent by a business (in this case, a person), to a customer.